-The Milky Way merger history closely resembles two of the aforementioned $1\sigma$ galaxies, TNG50 501208 and TNG50 546474.
-It is believed that the stellar disk formed after the last major merger \citep{Belokurov2020MNRAS.494.3880B}--the Gaia-Enceladus-Sausage (GSE) merger occurred 8-10 Gyr ago \citep{Helmi2018Natur.563...85H, Belokurov2018MNRAS.478..611B}, comparable to the major mergers that happened in these two galaxies 9-10 Gyr ago (highlighted in Fig~\ref{fig:501208r}).
+The merger history of the Milky Way closely resembles that of two of the aforementioned $1\sigma$ galaxies, TNG50 501208 and TNG50 546474.
+It is believed that the stellar disc formed after the last major merger \citep{Belokurov2020MNRAS.494.3880B} -- the Gaia-Enceladus-Sausage (GSE) merger -- occurred 8-10 Gyr ago \citep{Helmi2018Natur.563...85H, Belokurov2018MNRAS.478..611B}, comparable to the major mergers that happened in these two galaxies 9-10 Gyr ago (highlighted in Fig~\ref{fig:501208r}).
 The prominent Sagittarius stream \citep{Majewski2003ApJ...599.1082M, Belokurov2006ApJ...642L.137B} imprints several spiral-in orbital passages in the halo over the past 6-8 Gyr \citep{Dierickx2017ApJ...836...92D}.
-Recent studies suggest that the progenitor mass of Sagittarius is likely to be $5-6\times 10^{10}$\Msun\, or even larger \citep{Gibbons2017MNRAS.464..794G, Read2019MNRAS.487.5799R}, comparable to the minor mergers that induced the disk flip in TNG50 501208 and TNG50 546474.
+Recent studies suggest that the progenitor mass of Sagittarius is likely to be $5-6\times 10^{10}$\Msun\, or even larger \citep{Gibbons2017MNRAS.464..794G, Read2019MNRAS.487.5799R}, comparable to the minor mergers that induced the disc flip in TNG50 501208 and TNG50 546474.